 21) “Reality what a concept!”

-22) “See, the problem is that God gives men a brain and a penis, and only enough blood to run one at a time.
+22) “See, the problem is that God gives men a brain and a reproductive organ, and only enough blood to run one at a time.

 23) “Even fools seem smart when they are quiet.”